robotframework/robotframework/INSTALL.rst

     extracting a source distribution from `PyPI
     <https://pypi.python.org/pypi/robotframework>`_ or by cloning the
     `GitHub repository <https://github.com/robotframework/robotframework>`_ .

-`Using Windows installer`_
-    There are graphical installers for both 32 bit and 64 bit Windows systems, both available on PyPI_.
-They will not created for upcoming Robot Framework 3.0 anymore.

 `Standalone JAR distribution`_
     If running tests with Jython is enough, the easiest approach is downloading